 How long do we need to allow for photography?

-Sadly it’s not that easy to answer as every wedding, couple and photographer are different.
-In short, you will need to discuss your picture requirements with your photographer and work out how to fit it all in.
-But here are some general guidelines that I give to my couples that should help you get started with your wedding day photography timeline.
+Well, every wedding, couple and photographer are different.
+In short, you will need to discuss your picture requirements with your photographer and make a plan.
+But here are some general guidelines that should help you get started with your wedding day photography timeline.

 Family group photographs are the most time-consuming.
 A lot will depend on the size of your family and when these groups are done.
-I try to get them done as soon as possible after the ceremony when everyone is still all in one place.
+I often do them just after the ceremony when everyone is still all in one place.
 If you are having a church service and the photos can be done there they tend to be even quicker.
 Families tend to naturally wait for photos outside the church and everyone is available as soon as it’s their turn.
 If you are already at your reception venue people do tend to wander off, especially if there’s a bar!

 As for wedding portraits again it greatly depends on what you are after.
 Personally, I allow 20 minutes and again I often split this into two sessions before and after the meal to make the best use of the light.
 A couple of things to bear in mind.
-Some photographs will take longer to set up than others depending on the style of photography your after.
+Some photographs will take longer to set up than others depending on the style you want.
 Again, talk to your photographer.